 September 30, 2019

 When AJS started working to make Honduras a more just society, we quickly realized that fighting corruption was essential to protecting the poor and vulnerable.
 Inefficiency and intentional misuse of public resources robbed education, health, and legal services from those who depended on them the most.
 We knew that an improved Security Sector would create a police force equipped to guard citizen safety and reduce violence, and working with the Education and Health Sectors would improve Hondurans’ access to quality education and hospitals.
-Still to many, corruption seemed unshakeable.
+Still, for many, corruption seemed unshakeable.

 In the words of one AJS employee, “If you had told me when I started working at AJS that we would try to transform state institutions, I would have said that you’re crazy!”